halchemylab/python-tarot-card-fortune-teller/README.md

 python app.py
 ```

-Follow the prompts to select a focus question and receive your Tarot reading.
+You will be presented with a main menu to guide you through the available actions:
+1.  **Get a new tarot reading:** Guides you through selecting a question and receiving a new reading.
+2.  **View your reading history:** Browse your past readings with pagination.
+3.  **Search your reading history:** Search for specific readings by date, keywords in a question, or by a card that was drawn.
+4.  **Show card frequency table:** See how many times each card has been drawn.
+5.  **Clear your reading history:** Permanently delete all your saved readings.
+6.  **Exit:** Close the application.

 All readings are saved to `tarot_readings_log.csv`.

 ## Requirements
 - Python 3.7+
 - openai
 - python-dotenv
+- rich

 ## Example Output
 ```
 Welcome to the Terminal Tarot Reading App!

+1. Get a new tarot reading
+2. View your reading history
+3. Search your reading history
+4. Show card frequency table
+5. Clear your reading history
+6. Exit
+Please enter your choice: 1

 Please choose one of the following focuses:
 1. What's the general energy around me right now?
 2. What positive transformation is on its way to me?
 3. How can I embrace change in my life?
+4. Enter your own question

-Enter the number of your choice (1-3): 2
+Enter the number of your choice (1-4): 4
+Please type your personalized question: What should I focus on this week?

 Drawing 3 cards...
 - The Fool